duracelltomi/gtm4wp/readme.txt

 = 1.17 =

 * Fixed: server side GTM hostname did not work if domain name included a hyphen character
-* Fixed: user login and user registration data layer events were swapped
+* Fixed: user login and user registration data layer events were swapped, thanks [danvy](https://github.com/danvy) for the fix

 = 1.16.1 =